Possibly the best known and most instantly recognisable artist of the 20th Century, Salvador Dalí was born in Figueres, 140km north of Barcelona.

 Dali’s father didn’t approve of Gala and famously contacted landlords and hoteliers, asking them not to rent a room to his son.
 Because of this, the couple purchased a fisherman’s shack in Portlligat, a tiny bay to the north of Cadaques.

 The couple lived in Portlligat for more than 50 years, during which time they slowly extended the shack, purchasing adjacent buildings and land.
-The end result is a rambling labyrinthine property which served as both home and studio.
+The end result is a rambling labyrinthine property that served as both home and studio.

 In 1960 the mayor of Figueres asked Dalí if he would donate a painting to one of the town’s museums.
-Dalí liked the idea and, never one to do things by halves, replied that he would donate an entire museum.
+Dalí liked the idea and, never one to do things by halves replied that he would donate an entire museum.

 The location chosen for the museum was the ruined municipal theatre which had been badly damaged during the Spanish Civil War.
 The theatre had special significance to Dalí since it was here that he had exhibited his earliest paintings.